-The Saint Joseph Youth Group meets the 2nd and 4th Sunday of each month at 6:00pm in the Ackles Parish Life Center to discuss their faith, participate in service projects, and learn from special guests and speakers.
+The Saint Joseph Youth Group meets weekly on Tuesdays in the BMR in the basement of the church to discuss their faith, participate in service projects, and learn from special guests and speakers.
 Additional programming is arranged at different times.

 Director of Youth, Young Adult, and Christian Service Ministries